 So, we know what you’re looking for: you’re looking to make more money.

-Well we’ve got good news for you; we know how you can make more money as wedding photographer; that right place to put in the work – and it even isn’t all that difficult.
+Well, we’ve got good news for you; we know how you can make more money as a wedding photographer; that right place to put in the work – and it even isn’t all that difficult.